MSG launches have been timed to maintain a two-satellite operational system at any time, based around the designed seven-year lifetime of each MSG.

 The series is designed to provide data for both operational meteorology and climate studies.
 The combination of instruments on board MetOp has remote sensing capabilities to observe the Earth by day and night as well as under cloudy conditions.

-ESA is developing the MetOp space segment as part of a joint undertaking with Eumetsat, which is responsible for the ground segment and plans to provide operational weather data to users for an initial period of 14 years.
+ESA developed the MetOp space segment as part of a joint undertaking with Eumetsat, which is responsible for the ground segment and plans to provide operational weather data to users for an initial period of 14 years.